ExodusMovement/Nsolvejs/README.md

 // [ 5.428571428571428 ]
 // ]

-stats.std() // return the correlation matrix of datas stats.covariance() //  returns the covariance matrix of datas
+stats.std() // return the correlation matrix of data stats.covariance() //  returns the covariance matrix of data
 ```